-- Check your bag every 2-3 hours (with the exception of during the night further details below) and empty it when it is 2/3 full. - Do not let your leg bag get overly full and heavy as it will pull on the sheath. - · Wash and dry your hands. - Open the tap at the bottom of the leg bag and empty the urine into a clean container (kept only for this) or directly into the toilet. - Close the tap and wipe it dry with a clean tissue. - Wash and dry your hands again.
+- Check your bag every 2-3 hours and empty it when it is 2/3 full. - Do not let your leg bag get overly full and heavy as it will pull on the sheath. - Wash and dry your hands. - Open the tap at the bottom of the leg bag and empty the urine into a clean container (kept only for this) or directly into the toilet. - Close the tap and wipe it dry with a clean tissue. - Wash and dry your hands again.